My China travel summary:

 In this article write about the following topics in China: a country of superlatives, short history, travelling tips, Chinese cuisine, the rule of one child and what to do when only Chinese is spoken.

 Although China ranks as the fourth largest nation in the world, it maintains only one time zone.
 It is fascinating to note that one in five people globally is Chinese.
 I find it particularly interesting that table tennis is considered the national sport of China, despite the multitude of sports that exist.

-Moreover, the nation boasts remarkable sites such as the Forbidden City, the Great Wall, and faces significant challenges including a thriving economy, pollution in its industrial sectors, and in major urban areas.
+During my visit, it was also beginning to abandon the practice of charging foreigners much higher prices than locals.
 Furthermore, China features an exceptional traditional cuisine, sacred mountains and more and more.

 Short history of China